Mustan-dev/InvoiceMaker-Aqua-Tiles-Edition/README.md

 ---

 ## 🧩 About This Version

-This is a **custom-built edition for Aqua Tiles**, optimized for real-world trade workflows involving product-based billing.
+This edition is a custom‑engineered build created exclusively for the company Aqua Tiles.
+It is tailored to their internal workflow, product catalogue, pricing structure, and operational requirements.
 It is designed for:

 - Tile and materials invoicing